On the coast of Nova Scotia, windchimes are causing a stir

 Here is reviewed and tested

 And actually it makes sense.
-Because on the coast of Nova Scotia there is almost always a stiff breeze that can increase to a storm.
-There are flower arrangements in the gardens of the residential areas in the villages through which we drive on our journey along the Lighthouse Route.
-But it is usually located in a sheltered location close to the house.
+Because on the coast of Nova Scotia there is almost always a stiff breeze that can become a storm.
+There are floral decorations in the gardens of the residential areas in the villages through which we drive along the Lighthouse Route.
+But this is usually located in sheltered locations right near the house.
 The robust wind chimes, on the other hand, need the wind.
 You place them everywhere.
-At the entrance, on the terrace railing, in the middle of the neatly mowed meadow or even on the roof of the house.
-There the wind chime turns constantly to the rhythm of the storm.
+At the driveway, on the terrace railing, in the middle of the neatly mown lawn or even on the roof of the house.
+There the wind chime constantly rotates in the rhythm of the storm.

 A guest at the "Whirligig and Weatherwane Festival" in Shelburne, Nova Scotia